GhDamghani/SUCSEET/README.md

-# Deep Neural Speech Decoding with Linguistics
+# SUC-SEET: Speech Unit Classification from Stereotactic EEG using Transformer Models